 The classic Old Fashioned cocktail recipe is simple and goes a long way back to the 19th century.
-It's the kind of drink that highlights your spirit merely by slightly twisting its taste.
+It's the type of drink that highlights your spirit by merely slightly twisting its taste.

 Which Whiskey for an Old Fashioned?